 Muesli and granola are both made of grains, nuts, seeds and sometimes dried fruits.
 But that’s where the similarities stop!
 Granola is usually mixed with a sweetener and an oil so all of the ingredients combine and clump together while baking.
 While you do toast a few ingredients in muesli, you don’t formally bake the mixture which makes it even easier to pull together!

 There’s so many different ingredients that you can use to build your own muesli.
 We’re providing an optional muesli recipe but feel free to mix and match to nail the perfect recipe for you.
-Here’s what you need:
+Here’s what you need to build-out your muesli recipe:

 One thing we love to do is use dates as our dried fruit and roll it in cinnamon!
 When you add your liquid the cinnamon releases and adds so much delicious flavor!